Can Language Models Boost the Power of Randomized Experiments Without Statistical Bias?: Simulation studies

 \subsection{Insights on CALM}

 In the previous section, the CALM method demonstrated efficiency gains over the benchmark methods.
-Here, we provide further insights into CALM by addressing two key questions: How informative are LLM-based predictions through $\omega_t(x)$, and how informative are unstructured covariates in Section \ref{subsubsec:How informative are LLM-based predictions} and Section \ref{subsubsec:Does LLM contain relevant information without unstructured covariates}, respectively.
+Here, we provide further insights into CALM by addressing two key questions: How informative are pre-trained LLMs, and how informative are LLM-based predictions through $\omega_t(x)$ in Section \ref{subsubsec:Does pre-trained LLM contain relevant information?} and Section \ref{subsubsec:How informative are LLM-based predictions} , respectively.